Looking Back: Our Biggest Projects and Milestones of 2024

 Commissioned by Horizon Services

 To refresh the facade of their detox facility, Horizon Services reached out to Local Color to find an artist to brighten up the space and welcome visitors as they come through their doors.
-After a portfolio review, Cova was selected by the horizons team to bring his vibrant, dreamy artwork to their walls.
+After a portfolio review, Cova was selected by the Horizons team to bring his vibrant, dreamy artwork to their walls.

 Many thanks to Horizon Services for the chance to bring Local Color’s services up north to San Mateo County!
 And shout out to Cova for bringing their vibrant vision to life, showing passers-by that hope is on the horizon.